-In 2014, non-management Directors received \$150,000 annually for serving on the Board.
-The Board fee consists of annual cash compensation in the amount of \$75,000 paid quarterly and common stock valued at \$75,000 that is granted on the date of our annual meeting of Stockholders and vests immediately.
-Non-management Directors received additional annual compensation for serving in certain Board leadership roles as follows: (i) the Chairperson of the Audit Committee received cash compensation of \$15,000, (ii) the Chairman of the Compensation Committee received cash compensation of \$10,000, and (iii) the Lead Independent Director received cash compensation of \$10,000, and (iv) the Chairman of the Nominating and Corporate Governance Committee received cash compensation of \$7,500.
+Non-management Directors currently receive \$190,000 annually for serving on the Board.
+The Board fee consists of annual cash compensation in the amount of \$95,000 paid quarterly and common stock valued at \$95,000 that is granted on the date of our annual meeting of Stockholders and vests immediately.
+Non-management Directors receive additional annual compensation for serving in certain Board leadership roles as follows: (i) the Lead Independent Director receives cash compensation of \$25,000,(ii) the Chairperson of the Audit Committee receives cash compensation of \$20,000, (iii) the Chairman of the Compensation Committee receives cash compensation of \$12,500, and (iv) the Chairman of the Nominating and Corporate Governance Committee receives cash compensation of \$12,500.
 Non-management Directors are reimbursed for reasonable expenses incurred in connection with Board-related activities.